Sunday Night in America with Trey Gowdy: Format

-The show begins with Gowdy introducing himself and presenting a short monologue about the weeks news.
+The show begins with Gowdy introducing himself and presenting a short monologue about the week's news.
 He then brings in multiple guests throughout the hour.

 As of August 2023, Sunday Night in America is the 14th most popular show on Fox News, with an average of around 1.179 million viewers, often beating its competition on CNN and MSNBC.

 Frequent guests

 Gowdy has interviewed a variety of guests; below are Fox News personalities and lawmakers that he frequently speaks with.